adamluzsi/testcase/faultinject/README.md

+# Fault Injection

-Fault injection allows you to test error test scenarios without adding indirection to your application.
+Fault injection is a chaos engineering utility that allows you to test error scenarios with real components by adding fault points.
-This technique allows you to use concrete types in the same architecture layer and depend less on header-interface-based indirection.

-Your client test doesn't have to know about the concrete error values, but instead can request a fault by a fault injection tag.
+This approach enables you to test out small error cases or event the cascading effects in a microservice setup.
+One of the instant benefits of fault injection is that your clients can test with your actual errors and don't need to maintain their mocks/stubs arrangements manually.

-Using fault injection across services is also possible.
-Thus, for example, a client to your API can write integration tests against your system when it encounters an error.
+If fuel injection is exposed on your API, then It also enables your clients to write integration tests against error scenarios with your system's API.
-Doing that removes the need to manually maintain mocks at the client-side and leaves more freedom for refactoring.
+Last but not least, it allows you to remove forced indirections from your codebase, where you have to use a header interface for the sake of testing error handling in a component.

-While fault injection code doesn't cost performance, you need to judge if header interface-based indirections or fault injection makes more sense for your use-cases.
+One often mentioned argument about fault injection is the need to add something to the production codebase for testing, but in practice, if you have many header interfaces in your codebase, then you are already actively altering your production codebase for testing purposes, In the end, you need to judge if header interface-based indirections or fault injection makes more sense for your use-cases, as this is not a silver bullet.

-The Fault injection package doesn't depend on the testing package, and safe to be use in production code.
+The Fault injection package doesn't depend on the testing package and is safe to be used in production code.

 ```go
 package main